djo1996/Palimpsa/README.md

 ```

 ### 2. Download FineWeb-Edu
 Flame requires the dataset to be cached locally.
+Do it only once, preferably in sinteractive (faster)

 ```bash
 # Run this from the Palimpsa directory